Airship Glossary

 B

-A Ban List is an externally maintained record of users that should not be included in Airship message audiences.
-Before sending a message, Airship validates the audience members with the Ban List.
+A ban list is an externally maintained record of users that should not be included in Airship message audiences.
+Before sending a message, Airship validates the audience members with the ban list.
 Any matching recipients are dropped from the audience before sending the message.

 See Ban Lists.